Éric Hélary

-Éric Hélary (born 10 August 1966) is a professional racing driver from Paris.
+Éric Georges Roger Hélary (born 10 August 1966) is a professional racing driver from Paris.
 His career has encompassed single seater formulae, endurance sports car racing, and touring cars.
 He won the French Formula Three Championship in 1990 and is best known for his win at the 24 Hours of Le Mans in 1993.
 He was champion 2011 of Euro Racecar.

 Single seater career

 Hélary's racing career began in a conventional way, with a period of karting between 1981 and 1984.
 He progressed to French Formula Ford in 1987 and won the title in the following year, then progressed to French Formula Three in 1989 and won that title in his second year.
 His single seater career ended in International Formula 3000.

 Sports cars

 Hélary first participated in sports car racing in the Peugeot Spyder Cup one-make championship in 1992 and secured the drivers' title in 1993.
 In the same year, he made his 24 Hours of Le Mans début in the factory Peugeot 905 alongside Christophe Bouchut and Geoff Brabham.
 He had previously driven this car with Bouchut in 1992.

 After a period in touring cars, Hélary returned to endurance racing in the FIA GT Championship in 1996, driving a Chrysler Viper.
 He did not compete again in sports cars until a one-off return to FIA GTs in 2001.
 His next participation in endurance racing was another single race, this time in the FIA Sportscar Championship in 2003, driving a Pescarolo Courage-Peugeot alongside Nicolas Minassian.
 He made another one-off appearance with Pescarolo in the 2004 Le Mans Endurance Series and returned to the series for a full season in 2006.
 He is currently employed by Peugeot as its official test driver for the Peugeot 908 HDi FAP.